 - Refine understanding through discussion and explanation: Group learning helps employees better understand conceptual problems, especially when using the think-pair-share example.
 It promotes cooperation and productivity.
 Open-mindedness and knowledge sharing will rapidly improve their understanding of one another and what’s being learned.

 - Give and receive feedback on performance: Employees get to give and receive feedback and constructive criticism on one another's performance.
 They also get to belong to a unified community where they have support.
 Sharing information also becomes less stressful since it's no longer a one-person job.
+Jodi Petersen from MentorStrat a mentoring consulting and training firm share that, in a mentoring program, having communities for mentors to coach one another is crucial:

 - Challenging assumptions: Group Learning ensures each employee's freedom to challenge the status quo positively and constructively, as well as mutual drilling–employees ask each other questions and test the depth of one another's understanding.